They named her wrong. Humans always get names wrong.

 Finally, she looked up.

-‘Let him go,’ she demanded, her voice proud and compelling.
-Her wrath was like a thunderstorm, like watching lightening crack the sky; captivating in its beautiful danger.
+‘Let him go,’ she demanded in a proud voice.
+Her wrath was like a thunderstorm, like watching lightening crack the sky; captivating and beautifully dangerous.
 She was a tempest made human as she emerged from my loch, hair dripping, clothes clinging tight and a seaweed circlet on her head.

 ‘I know what you are,’ she told me, lifting her chin and straightening her back, ‘and you don’t frighten me – kelpie.’

 ‘I will give you nothing.
-You will release him because if you do not, I will become your enemy.’
+You will release him because if you do not, I will find a way to destroy you.’

 Her steel expression flickered in surprise.
 The corner of her mouth twitched, almost a smile, and it felt like finding a fleck of gold in the muddy banks.

 Her teeth gleamed like pearls, ‘Would you give me all the water of the loch, carried to me in a sieve?
 Would you scavenge seven pure-white pebbles, perfectly round and smooth as silk?
 Or perhaps sew a dress for me made of dandelion seeds?’

 ‘You know the stories, so you know that it is the human that performs impossible tasks; feats that separate the ordinary from the extraordinary.’

 ‘I don’t need to prove anything,’ she stepped close and rose up on her toes, her voice a whisper in my ear ‘If you really thought I was ordinary, you wouldn’t want me.’